weaviate/weaviate-io/developers/weaviate/concepts/data.md

 - Tenant activity status setting available from version `v1.21`
 :::

-For use-cases where each Weaviate cluster needs to store segregated data, you can use the multi-tenancy feature.
-Each class can optionally be configured to isolate data for each `tenant` by providing a tenant key.
+If you want to use a single Weaviate cluster to store data that is segregated from other data in the cluster, use multi-tenancy.
+Every class can be configured to isolate data for a `tenant` by providing a tenant key.

-Where multi-tenancy is enabled, Weaviate uses partition shards to store each tenant's data.
-This ensures not only data isolation but also fast and efficient querying, as well as easy and robust on/off-boarding.
-From `v1.20` onwards, shards have become a lot more lightweight, easily allowing 50,000+ active shards per node.
+When multi-tenancy is enabled, Weaviate uses partition shards to store each tenant's data.
+Sharding has several benefits:

+- Data isolation
+- Fast, efficient querying
+- Easy and robust setup and clean up

+Staring in `v1.20`, shards are more lightweight.
+You can easily have 50,000, or more, active shards per node.
 This means that you can support 1M concurrently active tenants with just 20 or so nodes.

+Starting in `v1.20.1`, you can specify tenants as active (`HOT`) or inactive (`COLD`).
+For more details on managing tenants, see [Multi-tenancy operations](../manage-data/multi-tenancy.md).

-Multi-tenancy is especially useful for use-cases where you want to store data for multiple customers, or where you want to store data for multiple projects.
+Multi-tenancy is especially useful when you want to store data for multiple customers, or when you want to store data for multiple projects.

 ### Tenancy and IDs